5 of the best gold ETFs

 How to add gold to your portfolio

-So how should you add gold to your portfolio?
+So how can you add gold to your portfolio?
 One option is to stock up on jewellery or buy gold bullion, in the form of physical coins or bars.
 That will give you some nice shiny trinkets to hold and admire, but it can be expensive and there is the worry of storing them safely.

 Gold ETFs: The simple way to invest in gold